-Many decisions that are made during the process of divorce mediation can affect both parties for their entire lives, you do not want anything to compromise their validity.
+Many decisions that are made during the process of mediation can affect both parties for their entire lives and you do not want anything to compromise their validity.
 Make things easier on yourself by keeping the process smooth.
 Bad etiquette and making these mistakes, intentionally or unintentionally, will only hinder the process and bring everyone out on the losing end.
 At the end of the day, you will feel accomplished simply by knowing that you gave mediation your best effort.

 1. Acting with Emotions